erickson024/multi-step-authentication/README.md

 The Multi-Step Authentication System is implemented using Laravel Livewire, which allows for a dynamic, component-based registration flow without full-page reloads.
-The system is divided int-one parent component and three child components, each representing a step in the registration process.
+The system is divided into one parent component and three child components, each representing a step in the registration process.